-This Informed Consent reviews the benefits, risks and limitations of undergoing genetic and/or genomic testing as selected on your order form or in your account settings (“Test(s)”, as described in further detail below) provided through Quantgene Serenity, Inc. and its contractors (“Quantgene”).
+This Informed Consent reviews the benefits, risks and limitations of undergoing genetic and/or genomic testing as selected on your order form or in your account settings (“Test(s)”, as described in further detail below) provided through Quantgene Serenity, Inc.,genetic testing provider Phosphorus Diagnostics LLC and other contractors. (“Quantgene”).
 It also explains how your information and sample will be used in connection with the Test and for other treatment, payment, and certain healthcare operations purposes as permitted by applicable law or regulation.
 Throughout this Informed Consent, “you”, “your”, “me”, “my”, and “I” refer to the person whose information and sample is being provided for this Test.
 If you are a parent or guardian requesting a Test for a minor, “you” will refer to “your child”, as contextually appropriate.
 In order for us to process your sample and provide you and your healthcare provider with your results, you must confirm by signing below, checking the website opt-in,or otherwise acknowledging that you have read, understood, and agree to this Informed Consent.
 You are not required to have the Test.
 Prior to signing this Informed Consent, you may wish to speak with a healthcare provider about the Test.

 The BRCA Test aims to detect clinically relevant variants within 2 genes analyzed, subject to the Limitations of the Test section below.
 Both the BRCA1 and BRCA2 genes have been implicated in cancer predisposition and are associated with an increased lifetime cancer risk, although these risks may differ, depending on the particular gene.